gprossignoli/findata/README.md

 - FetchSymbolsInfo: This use case looks up the information, such as isin, name, etc, of symbols that compounds the exchanges fetched previosly and then sends this information through a message broker.
 It runs weekly every sunday at 03:30 a.m

 All the information collected is then published for the rest of the system through RabbitMQ.

-Check the consumer here: https://github.com/gprossignoli/FinCalcs
+You can check the consumer here: https://github.com/gprossignoli/FinCalcs